brilsergei/cart/README.txt

 2. There is an ability to add a few line items referencing same cart and product
 3. All endpoints has to be covered with functional tests.
 I would use liip/functional-test-bundle and liip/test-fixtures-bundle (and even used it for an app based on symfony to test API endpoints).
-This libraries provides useful wrapper for symfony's functional tests base and ability to use real database connection and fixtures in tests.
+This libraries provide useful wrapper for symfony's functional tests base and ability to use real database connection and fixtures in tests.
 4. All 3 above issues wasn't fixed due to limited time I could dedicate for the task (about 15 hours in total)